one-among-us/data/people/ttttsuuukikoo_/page.en.md

 ---
-name: Tusukiko
+name: Tsukiko
 info:
-    alias: Tusuki
+    alias: Tsuki
     location: Wuxi，Jiangsu
 ---

 ## Description

-Tusukiko is one among us of non-binary friends, who hopes to be called as He/Him.
+Tsukiko is one among us of non-binary friends, who hopes to be called as He/Him.

 He mentioned that he was fond of *Kagamine Rin* in her Twitter comment.